debugworkbench/hydragon/README.md

     directory should be ready to use at runtime (if a file needs any kind of pre-processing it doesn't belong in here).
   - `typings` - TypeScript type definitions for modules in `node_modules`.
-- `tasks` - Grunt tasks used to build, run, and test the application.
+- `tasks` - Tasks used to build, run, and test the application.
-- `node_modules` - Node modules used by the Grunt tasks.
+- `node_modules` - Node modules used by the build system.
 - `typings` - TypeScript type definitions for modules in `node_modules`.

 ## Debugging JavaScript in the main process